brumecloud/brume/README.md

 > ⚠️ **IMPORTANT**: Brume is currently in early development and is not yet ready for production use.
 Use at your own risk.

 Brume is a modern cloud orchestration platform that allows you to create and manage your own personal cloud infrastructure.
-It brings cloud computing closer to you, giving you more control over where and how your applications run.

-Brume is not a regular orchestrator, compare to all the other orchestrator it is not master / slave.
-Each machine polls the orchestrator for jobs instead of being dictated by the orchestrator.
+Choose a stack template, click deploy on your cloud account and enjoy an auto devops environments.

 ## Overview

 Brume helps you create, deploy, and manage applications across your own infrastructure.
 Whether you're running applications on your own hardware, virtual machines, or a mix of cloud providers, Brume provides a unified interface to manage it all.

+Find the right *stack* for your needs, and deploy it on your cloud.
+Brume takes care of the rest.

 Key features:

-- **Distributed architecture**: The Brume agent can run anywhere
+- **Modular Stack architecture**: Anyone can create a stack, Brume only manages it
 - **Application management**: Deploy and monitor your applications with ease
 - **Infrastructure abstraction**: Manage different types of infrastructure through a consistent interface
 - **Observability**: Built-in monitoring and logging